hobbitcakes/healthcare-api-101/README.md

 terraform plan # You're responsible for checking this!! terraform apply
 ```
+Note: You may need to run terraform apply multiple times as it can take a few
+minutes for the Healthcare API to be enabled and usable by Terraform.

 ### Save the Terraform variables with the following bash script
 ```bash
 bin/store-env-vars.sh